odinuv/web/en/apv/course/not-a-student.md

 your programs:

 - web server with PHP 5.6 or higher
-- database server
+- database server (PostgreSQL or MySQL/MariaDB)
 - web browser
 - text editor or IDE

-Most of tools I am going to recommend to you here are platform independent.
+Most of tools I am going to recommend to you here are platform independent and free of charge.

 ## Web server with PHP and a database
 This is the most complicated part for external readers -- I cannot provide you an execution environment for